top of page

 to quality

-I am the vice-president of the Association of Celebrants and Officiants in French-speaking Switzerland (ACOR).
+I cofounded the Association of Celebrants and Officiants in the French-speaking region of Switzerland (ACOR).
+Members sign the Charter of Ethics, a commitment to quality.

 Once a year a professional celebrant reviews one of my ceremonies.
+The same applies in Australia.

 PHOTO OLIVIER VOGELSANG